wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api.md

 4. Provide authorization for Choreo to connect to your GitHub account by clicking  **Authorize with GitHub**.
 5. If you have not already authorized Choreo applications, click **Authorize Choreo Apps** when prompted.
 6. Select a GitHub account, a repository that includes the implementation, the relevant branch, and the build preset (i.e., **Ballerina** or **Dockerfile**).
+7. Enter the following values based on the preset you selected above:
+    - **Ballerina** preset
-7. Enter a valid path relative to the root of your repository that points to the implementation of the REST API.
-If you have not designed and implemented your REST API yet, you can connect an empty GitHub repository or a sub-folder and proceed to create the component.
+        - **Path**: Enter a valid path relative to the root of your repository that points to the implementation of the REST API.
+If you have not designed and implemented your REST API yet, you can connect an empty repository or a sub-folder and proceed to create the component.

-    !!! note
+            !!! info
-        You can create a component by connecting an empty GitHub repository.
-But you can only deploy it after you implement it.
+                You can create a component by connecting an empty GitHub repository for the **Ballerina** preset.
+However, you can only deploy it after developing and pushing a Ballerina implementation for the relevant component type.

+    - **Dockerfile** preset:
+        - **Dockerfile path**: Enter a valid path relative to the root of your repository that points to the Dockerfile.
+The path must include `- Dockerfile`.
+Choreo validates the **Dockerfile path** and checks if the given file name contains the word `Dockerfile` ignoring cases.
+        - **Docker context path**: Enter a valid path relative to the root of your repository that points to the Docker project.
+        - **OpenAPI file path (Optional)**: Enter a valid path relative to the root of your repository that points to the OpenAPI schema.
+Choreo validates the input to check if the given file name has one of the following extensions: *.yaml, *.yml, or *.json.

 8. Next, click **Create**.